Katsina, UNICEF Train Science Teachers on Climate Change

 Francis Sardauna in Katsina

-The United Nations Children’s Fund (UNICEF) in collaboration with the Katsina State government has trained 60 junior and senior secondary school science teachers on climate change.

-The UNICEF Focal Person, State Ministry of Education, Hajiya Binta Abdulmumini, while addressing the participants said the essence of the training was to enlighten the teachers on climate change and its relevance to education.

-She charged participants to step-down the training to at least 100 students and other teachers in their respective schools in order to mitigate the negative effects of climate change in the state.
+She charged the participants to step down the training to at least 100 students and other teachers in their respective schools in order to mitigate the negative effects of climate change in the state.

-She added that the teachers were selected across six UNICEF’s intervention local governments of Kankara, Ingawa, Baure, Jibia, Kankia and Rimi as part of efforts to mitigate the effect of climate change in the state.
+Abdulmumini added that the teachers were selected across six UNICEF’s interventions local government areas of Kankara, Ingawa, Baure, Jibia, Kankia and Rimi as part of efforts to mitigate the effect of climate change in the state.

-According to her, “The ultimate goal for this training is for these teachers and their students to be able to live with climate change: know how to adapt and how to be innovative to bring about their own mitigation measures.”
+According to her, “The ultimate goal of this training is for these teachers and their students to be able to live with climate change-know how to adapt and how to be innovative to bring about their own mitigation measures.”

 The Resource Person for the training, Dr. Ummi Khalthum Mohammed, called on the participants to include climate change in their school curriculum and effectively teach children about its implications.

-She said if children who are mostly vulnerable to climate change were educated on how to bring innovations and sustainable ways of living with climate change, they could fit comfortably into the environment.
+She said if children, who are most vulnerable to climate change, are educated on how to bring innovations and sustainable ways of living with climate change, they can fit comfortably into the environment.

 Consequently, she urged the state government and all stakeholders to provide an enabling environment for “these children so that they can learn effectively in their respective schools.”